Social Security Administration (SSA) Annual Data for

-We canvas our offices twice a year (January & July) for bi- or multilingual employees who wish to volunteer their services as interpreters and/or translators.
+We canvas our offices yearly for bi- or multilingual employees who wish to volunteer their services as interpreters and/or translators.
 We have faith that our offices provide accurate data when submitting their bilingual employee numbers.

 This dataset displays our yearly national number of bi- or multilingual employees who volunteer their services as an interpreter and/or translator in their identified Asian Americans and Pacific Islanders (API) language.
 The report shows that we have over 1,700 self-identified employees who are bi- or multilingual in over 50 AAPI languages and dialects.